ankaAR/bestiario5e/_creatures/armanite.md

 ***Serrated Tail*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
 Impacto: 16 (2d10 + 5) puntos de daño cortante.

-***Lightning Lance (Recharge 5-6)*** The armanite looses a bolt of lightning in a line 60 feet long and 10 feet wide.
+***Lightning Lance (Recarga 5-6)*** The armanite looses a bolt of lightning in a line 60 feet long and 10 feet wide.
 Each creature in the line must make a DC 15 Dexterity saving throw, taking 27 (6d8) lightning damage on a failed save, or half as much damage on a successful one.